Binary-ShadowMonarch/Bookapp/README.md

 ### Authentication Flow - The Biggest Headache

 This was probably the hardest part.
 I struggled the most with understanding how SvelteKit server-side, frontend (client browser), and backend communication worked with tokens.
 The issue was with refresh tokens - SvelteKit server would request a refresh from the backend, but the browser had no idea the refresh token was used (and I delete used refresh tokens).
-I almost removed the refresh token implementation entirely, but decided to integrate everything to the frontend (client browser) instead.
+I almost removed the refresh token implementation entirely because I wanted to make the sveltekit only to request from backend and not expose backend to internet, but decided to integrate everything to the frontend (client browser) instead.
 Not sure how secure this is, but it works.

 ### EPUB Parsing